 Baltic Open Banking hackathons by SEB

-At the beginning of 2018, SEB in cooperation with Garage48 & Vilnius Tech Park organised Baltic Open Banking hackathons in Estonia and Lithuania.
+To help address some of the issues mentioned in the ‘what is open banking’s impact on security?’ heading above, at the beginning of 2018, SEB in cooperation with Garage48 & Vilnius Tech Park organised Baltic Open Banking hackathons in Estonia and Lithuania.
 Stating that Open API could be named as the major turning point in banking after the internet and mobile banking, the aim of these hackathons was to discover the potential of open banking and create next-generation financial services.
-In both events international participants and mentors joined their forces to create innovative FinTech products during the weekend.
+In both events, international participants and mentors joined their forces to create innovative FinTech products during the weekend.
 Mooncascade had their people participating as mentors at both events.

 Having worked with a lot of FinTech companies and having experience in this sector, our mentors put their skills to use in order to help the teams build better products during the events.
 Here’s an overview of our favourite ideas: